-Maybe you have heard your yoga teacher say "use mula bandha” or “use the locks” during a yoga class.
-There is a possibility that most of the yoga students—including you did not have any idea how to go around this.
-In many situations, yoga teachers usually mention Mula Bandha, but they never explain its meaning and how it should be done.
+Maybe you have heard your yoga teacher say "use your mula bandha” or “use the locks” during a yoga class.
+There is a possibility that most of the yoga students - including you did not have any idea how to go around this.
+In many situations, yoga teachers usually mention Mula Bandha, but they never explain their meaning and how it should be done.

 It is important to note that developing the awareness of Mula bandha comes as a result of daily practice.
 The practice of Mula bandha shouldn’t be rushed.
 This is because practicing gradually and slowly makes your muscles stronger as your mental discrimination develops.
 However, the most significant challenge of practicing this pose is that the perineum muscles work together at times.